Light Field Depth Estimation via Stitched Epipolar Plane Images

 \subsection{Half-SEPI-based Depth Refinement over Occluded Regions}

-Since the construction of SEPIs does not take the inevitable occlusion problem into account, the SEPI-based depth estimation module in the previous section will result in errors over occluded regions.
-To deal with occlusions, we propose the half-stitched-SEPI (half-SEPI) algorithm that only shifts and concatenates non-occluded pixels in different EPIs end-to-end, as shown in Figure \ref{fig:occlusion}.
-Therefore, lines containing more points are also derived for accurate slope computation over occluded regions.
+Considering the inherent occlusion problem that is not accounted for during the construction of SEPIs, the depth estimation module based on SEPIs, as described in the previous section, may yield errors in occluded regions.
+To tackle this challenge, we present the half-SEPI algorithm, which exclusively shifts and concatenates non-occluded pixels from different EPIs, as illustrated in Figure \ref{fig:occlusion}.

-With the initial depth maps obtained by the SEPI approach, we use Wang’s modified angular model \cite{wang} to predict occlusions.
-Subsequently, the half-SEPI approach is applied on occluded areas to refine wrong slope results.
-It is essential for the half-SEPI to determine how to shift and concatenate non-occluded points in different EPIs, which is related to the direction relationship between the foreground and background.
-In this paper, the occlusion is categorized as horizontal (left, right) and longitudinal (up, down) occlusion.
-Take the horizontal occlusion for example, the blue and red points belong to the right and left occlusion, respectively, as shown in Figure \ref{fig:occlusion} (a).
-In addition, the corresponding solid and dotted lines in Figure \ref{fig:occlusion} (a) reflect non-occluded and occluded pixels with their desired slopes, respectively.
+Using the initial depth maps obtained through the SEPI approach, we employ mean-shift clustering on the patch of the central sub-aperture image and the initial depth map to refine the occluded regions calculated by the angular model in \cite{wang}.
+Firstly, we apply Canny edge detection to the central view image.
+Subsequently, an edge orientation predictor is utilized to determine the orientation angles at each edge pixel, which serves as candidate occlusion pixels in the central view.
+Following this, the half-SEPI approach is applied to refine inaccurate slope results in the occluded regions.
+The determination of how to shift and concatenate non-occluded points in different EPIs is critical for the half-SEPI algorithm and depends on the directional relationship between the foreground and background.
+In this study, we classify occlusion into two categories: horizontal (left, right) and longitudinal (up, down) occlusion.
+For instance, in the case of horizontal occlusion, the blue and red points in Figure \ref{fig:occlusion} (a) represent right and left occlusions, respectively.
+Additionally, the solid and dotted lines in Figure \ref{fig:occlusion} (a) are constructed using non-occluded and occluded pixels with their respective desired slopes.